Gas tax set to take effect Monday continues to drive debate

 Fong contends the tax is unnecessary.
 In 2017, he authored an alternative — Assembly Bill 1866 — he says would have raised $5.6 billion for road repairs by diverting existing, transportation-related taxes and fees that were originally intended for that purpose but which have since been spent on other budget priorities.

-He cited as an example California's $1.1 billion-per-year truck-weight fee that has been redirected away from funding only transportation projects and now puts money into the state's General Fund.
+He cited as an example California’s truck-weight fee of $1.1 billion per year that has been redirected away from funding only transportation projects and now puts money into the state's General Fund.

 "We don't adequately prioritize transportation in California," he said.